Terms & Conditions

 • It is possible that accommodation for the first or the last night of a safari can be in a hotel and on ‘Half Board’ base, depending on the booking situation.

-• To enter Egypt a visa is required, which one can either buy at the airport upon arrival (NOT for all nationalities!), or one must get it from the Egyptian embassy in the home country.
-If you want to buy your visa on arrival in the airport, please note that you must pay for it in cash, currently US$ 25 for most nationalities (update August 2017).
-Please have the exact amount of money handy, preferably in Dollars, as change is often not available; this will assist you in getting through immigration as quickly as possible.
-Stick the visa stamp inside your passport on an empty page before you proceed through Immigration Control.
-For more information about Egyptian visa application procedures, including the price, please contact your local Embassy.
+• A visa is required to enter Egypt, which can either be purchased on arrival at the airport (NOT available for all nationalities, in doubt please check!), or via the Egyptian embassy in your home country.
+If you choose to buy your visa on arrival at the airport, please note that you will need to pay for it in cash, currently US$25 for most nationalities (as of August 2017).
+Please have the exact amount of money ready, preferably in dollars, as change is often not available; this will help you get through immigration as quickly as possible.
+Stick the visa stamp in your passport on a blank page before you go through immigration.
+For more information on the procedures for applying for an Egyptian visa, including the price, contact your local embassy.

-If your transfers are booked by Sea Queen Fleet, we will try to provide not just the transfer, but also ‘Help & Assistance’ by an travel agent inside the airport.
+If you book your transfers with Sea Queen Fleet, we will try to provide not only the transfer but also “help and assistance” through a travel agent at the airport.

 • Divers must ensure to leave a minimum of 24 hours between their last dive and their flight departure or going to altitude.